Foggalong/hardcode-fixer/data/instructions.md

 ==============

 ### Dependencies
 The only dependency of the script is ```curl``` which is used for fetching relevant information from this GitHub.
-This is included on almost all distributions by default but those of you who're using something a bit more adventerous (looking at you Arch users) may have to install in.
+This is included on almost all distributions by default but those of you who're using something a bit more adventerous (looking at you Arch users) may have to install it.

 ### Usage